lephong/lephong.github.io/_pages/about.md

 More recently, in collaboration with [Raquel G. Alhama](https://rgalhama.github.io/), I have begun exploring the emergence of communication—an exciting direction at the intersection of language, cognition, and learning.
 To support this work, we co-founded the [Koala lab](https://rgalhama.github.io/index.html?p=koala).

-## Machine learning for optimization

-In collaboration with [Nguyen Dang](https://ndangtt.github.io/) and [Carola Doerr](https://www.lip6.fr/Carola.Doerr), I also investigate how machine learning can be leveraged to tackle optimization problems, such as SAT and combinatorial optimization.

 ## Others

-...
+**ML for optimization** with [Nguyen Dang](https://ndangtt.github.io/) and [Carola Doerr](https://www.lip6.fr/Carola.Doerr), we investigate how machine learning can be leveraged to tackle optimization problems, such as SAT and combinatorial optimization.

+**ML for chemistry** with [Amit Kumar](https://www.st-andrews.ac.uk/chemistry/people/ak336/) and [Nguyen Dang](https://ndangtt.github.io/), we apply ML to plastic recyling.

 Students